Shrimp & Cheesy Grits with Bacon & Tomatoes

 My first experience with cooked ground corn was in the form of polenta when I was doing my culinary school cooking internship at Campanile way back in 1996.
 On a Saturday when polenta was on the menu, a big vat of it was made.
 And since I was the absolute low man on the totem pole in the kitchen, guess who got to stand at the hot stove and stir that stock pot full of polenta for about an hour.
 I was instructed by Chef Mark Peel personally to never stop the stirring motion and running the flat-edged long wooden spoon over the bottom of the pot.
 So I persevered, sweated, my arms aching, stirring back and forth, back and forth, until it was finally finished.
 Ugh.
 Fortunately for you, in my version, you can stir intermittently.
 You’ll be fine.

-I like to make more that I will use on the day, so I can pour what’s leftover on a plastic-lined sheet pan, let it set and cut it into squares that I can freeze.
-Those yellow squares are so good sautéd in a little butter and topped with your favorite goodies, like tomato pasta sauce with fried Italian sausage or a fried egg.
+I like to make more than I will use on the day, so I can pour what’s leftover on a plastic-lined sheet pan, let it set and cut it into squares that I can freeze.
+Those yellow squares are so good sautéed in a little butter and topped with your favorite goodies, like tomato pasta sauce with fried Italian sausage or a fried egg.
 You know how much I love food I can freeze and heat up when the whim strikes me.
 This is one of my favorites.

 Shrimp & Cheesy Grits with Bacon, Garlic & Tomatoes